Responsibilities, Holds, Late Fees, Collections

 When payment of an account balance or payment on a payment plan is past due, a “hold” is placed on the student’s records.
 Any account with an outstanding balance, regardless of arrangements, will have a “hold” placed on the student’s records prior to early registration.
 This will prevent any new registrations, issuance of academic transcripts, etc. A “hold” will not be released unless payment in full is made with collected funds (cash, cashier’s check or money order).
 If paid with a personal check, a delay of two weeks from the date of deposit will be required prior to the “hold” being released.
 A student who incurs a debt to Casper College during a semester, after registering for a subsequent semester, will have a hold placed on his/her records.
 If that debt is not paid by the due date on the billing statement for that debt, the subsequent semester’s registration will be deleted.

 An account that has not met payment requirements may be referred for collection at any time.
 Collection costs may be added to the outstanding balance when an account is referred for collection.
 Accounts may also be assessed any court costs and attorney’s fees incurred as a result of collection efforts.
 There will be no adjustments to or petition consideration given on an outstanding balance after the account has been referred for collection.
 Once an account is turned over for collection, all payments must be made to the collection center.
+The default will be reported to credit reporting agencies.
 Referral for collection will adversely affect a student’s credit at Casper College.
 That means in the future a student will be required to prepay tuition before registering for courses and will not be permitted to utilize the payment plan.